bpfman/bpfman/docs/admin/k8s-deployment.md

 ```

 Applications wishing to use bpfd to deploy/manage their BPF programs in
-kubernetes will make use of this object to find references to the bpfMap pin
+Kubernetes will make use of this object to find references to the bpfMap pin
 points (`spec.maps`) in order to configure their BPF programs.

 ## Controllers